LGBTQ rights in Vietnam: Living conditions

-In 2000, crime journalist Bui Anh Tan's novel A World Without Women (Một Thế Giới Không Có Đàn Bà) was the first fictional Vietnamese book to deal extensively with gay people.
-In 2007, the story was turned into a television series.

-In 2002, the government-run media declared homosexuality to be a "social evil" comparable to prostitution, gambling and illegal drug use and promised that legislation would be forthcoming to allow the government to combat homosexuality and arrest same-sex couples.
+In 2002, the Ministry of Labour – Invalids and Social Affairs declared homosexuality to be a "social evil" comparable to prostitution, gambling and illegal drug use and promised that legislation would be forthcoming to allow the government to combat homosexuality and arrest same-sex couples.
 Publications such as Thế Giới Phụ Nữ and Tiếp thị & Gia đình spoke of homosexuality as a disease and "deviant behavior that is incompatible with the good morals and time-honored customs of Vietnam."
 In November 2002, the Communist Youth Newspaper carried a story about homosexuality that stated "some people are born gay, just as some people are born left-handed".

 On 29 November 2007, the first foreign same-sex wedding was held in Hanoi between a Japanese and an Irish national.
 The wedding raised much attention in the gay and lesbian community in Vietnam.

 In 2009, Pham Le Quynh Tram became the first transgender woman to be legally recognized by Vietnamese authorities as a woman.
 As such, she was allowed to redefine her sex from male to female and to legally change her name to Pham Le Quynh Tram.
 However, according to a report from the Huffington Post, her official recognition was apparently withdrawn in late January 2013.

 In September 2010, Tuoi Tre Online, the internet edition of the Tuoi Tre newspaper, published a letter from an 18-year-old reader describing his hard time dealing with family after they found out he was gay.
 The letter received hundreds of supportive responses from other readers that led the website to conclude it with an interview with Dr. Huynh Van Son, Dean of Psychology, at the Ho Chi Minh City Pedagogical University.
 For the first time, a major state media agreed that "homosexuality is normal".